Terms of Reference

 - demonstration of a high level of effectiveness in the work of Senate, a committee, working group, or other body related to a governance role or responsibility of the Senate

-The full guidelines document is available here.
+The full guidelines are available below.

 Position | Name |